 Heart Care Center

-For more information, visit the St. Bernards Heart & Vascular website.
+For more information about our cardiac clinic, visit the St. Bernards Heart & Vascular website.

-If you are having a heart emergency, call 911, and get to the St. Bernards Heart Attack Treatment Center.
+If you are having a heart emergency, call 911, and get to the St. Bernards Heart Attack Treatment Center in Jonesboro, Arkansas.

 The American Heart Association recognizes St. Bernards Healthcare for achieving 85% or higher composite adherence to all Mission: Lifeline STEMI Receiving Center Performance Achievement indicators for consecutive 24-month intervals, 75% or higher compliance on all Mission: Lifeline STEMI Receiving Center quality measures, and First-Door-to-Device time of 120 minutes or less for transfers, to improve the quality of care for STEMI patients.